This page is the entry point for Archetype's contract documents.

 S1.
 Minimal ceremony, explicit boundary

-The sugar API should reduce ceremony for scripts, but execution boundaries must remain explicit.
+The runtime API should reduce ceremony for scripts, but execution boundaries must remain explicit.

 Required behavior: